 Chateau Talbot the Modern Era

 Over the past several years, the family has invested in improving the quality of their Left Bank wines as well as the vineyards and wine making facilities and barrel cellars.
-Wanting to take advantage of every possibility for making the most of their terroir at Chateau Talbot, they have two consultants, Stephane Derenoncourt and Jacques Boissenot.
+Wanting to take advantage of every possibility for making the most of their terroir at Talbot, they have two consultants, Stephane Derenoncourt and Jacques Boissenot.
 To further the potential of Chateau Talbot, they also completely renovated their cellars, wine making facilities, vat rooms and barrel cellars.
-The improvement can be seen in the increased quality of the wines from coming from Chateau Talbot today.
+The improvement can be seen in the angular, modern, architectural cellar design, with its handles, all in the shape of the letter T, as well as in the increased quality of the wines from coming from Chateau Talbot today.

 Chateau Talbot Vineyard, Terroir, Grapes, Winemaking